Devotio Moderna: Techniques for prayer

-The spiritual life of the Devotio Moderna followers was marked by focus on inner devotions and frequent short periods of meditation, especially before each new activity.
+The spiritual life of the movement's followers was marked by focus on inner devotions and frequent short periods of meditation, especially before each new activity.

-The writings of the Devotio Moderna followers such as Gerard of Zutphen and Jan Mombaer, as well as Groote introduced the tradition of "methodical prayer" which arranged exercises day by day and week by week.
-Groote's On four Kinds of Matter for Meditation included mental imagery, as well as methodical approaches as an element of meditation.
+The writings of the Devotio Moderna followers such as Gerard of Zutphen and Jan Mombaer, as well as Groote, introduced the tradition of "methodical prayer," which arranged exercises day by day and week by week.
+Groote's On Four Kinds of Matter for Meditation included mental imagery, as well as methodical approaches as an element of meditation.

 Centuries earlier, Hugh of Saint Victor and Guigo II had produced structured methods for Christian meditation, but their approaches were less systematic.
 The methodical approach of Devotio Moderna towards prayer and meditation found significant following within the Catholic Church, as well as later Reformed communities.
 The manuals for methodical prayer and meditation by Florens Radewyns and Zutphen had significant influence within Europe for over a century.

 The concept of immersing and projecting oneself into a Biblical scene about the life of Jesus was developed by Ludolph of Saxony in his Vita Christi in 1374 and became popular among the Devotio Moderna community.
 The methods of methodical prayer as taught by the Devotio Moderna entered Spain and were known in the early 16th century, and influenced the approaches to Christian meditation.

-Garcias de Cisneros the abbot of the abbey of Montserrat was influenced by the Devotio Moderna and his book Ejercitatorio de la vida spiritual, i.e. "exercises for the spiritual life" became one of the primary sources for the Spiritual Exercises of Ignatius of Loyola.
-Ignatius used both of these techniques in his Spiritual exercises: a methodical format, as well as self-projection into a Biblical scene, e.g. starting a conversation with Christ in Calvary.
+Garcias de Cisneros, the abbot of the Abbey of Montserrat, was influenced by the Devotio Moderna and his book Ejercitatorio de la vida spiritual ("Exercises for the Spiritual Life") became one of the primary sources for the Spiritual Exercises of Ignatius of Loyola.
+Ignatius used both techniques in his spiritual exercises: a methodical format, as well as self-projection into a Biblical scene such as by starting a conversation with Christ in Calvary.
 Also influenced by the Devotio Moderna were Ludovico Barbo, Lawrence Giustiniani and the Canons Regular of San Giorgio in Alga.

-However, the methods of "methodical prayer" taught by the Devotio Moderna and the techniques used for "self projection" into the imagery of a Biblical scene (to participate in the life of Jesus), significantly influenced the approaches to Christian meditation in the 16th century and thereafter.
-These methods persist in meditations such as the Spiritual Exercises, which the Jesuits continue to practice.
+However, the methods of "methodical prayer" taught by Devotio Moderna and the techniques used for "self projection" into the imagery of a Biblical scene (to participate in the life of Jesus) significantly influenced the approaches to Christian meditation in the 16th century and thereafter.
+Those methods persist in meditations such as the Spiritual Exercises, which the Jesuits continue to practice.

 Influence

-Devotio Moderna arose at the same time as Christian Humanism, a meshing of Renaissance Humanism and Christianity, and is related to German mysticism and other movements which promoted an intense personal relationship with God.
-Practitioners of the Devotio Moderna emphasized the individual's inner life and promoted meditation according to certain strictures.
+Devotio Moderna arose at the same time as Christian Humanism, a meshing of Renaissance humanism and Christianity and is related to German mysticism and other movements which promoted an intense personal relationship with God.
+Devotio Moderna emphasized the individual's inner life and promoted meditation according to certain strictures.
 With the ideals of Christian Humanism, Devotio Moderna recommended a more individual attitude towards belief and religion.
 It is regarded sometimes as a contributing factor for Lutheranism and Calvinism.
-It was also a significant influence upon Erasmus, who was brought up in this tradition.
+It was also a significant influence upon Erasmus, who was brought up in the tradition.